-Where available all new development must be connected to Council's reticulated sewerage system at no cost to Council or have suitable arrangements in place for such a connection to be made
+Where available all new development must be connected to Council's reticulated sewerage system at no cost to Council or have suitable arrangements in place for such a connection to be made.

-Connection to Councils sewer reticulation system must be carried out and constructed by an approved contractor
+Connection to Councils sewer reticulation system must be carried out and constructed by an approved contractor.

 Where access to reticulated sewer is not available, arrangements must meet Council requirements in relation to on-site wastewater management or the mains extended where practical.
+Council may require connection to a sewer main located within 75m of the property boundary.